Why put a Price on Carbon

-Studies show that the monthly carbon cash back payments are enough to cover increased costs of 85% of American households, including 95% of the least wealthy 60% of Americans.
+Studies show that the monthly carbon cash back payments are enough to essentially cover increased costs of 85% of American households, including 95% of the least wealthy 60% of Americans.

 This type of carbon tax is called a “carbon fee and dividend”.
 Citizens’ Climate Lobby has been advocating for this policy for over a decade.

 A carbon price will save 4.5 million American lives over the next 50 years by restoring clean air across the country.
 It will have particular impact in communities of color, which have suffered the worst health impacts of burning fossil fuels.
 Exposure to air pollution has also made people in communities of color more vulnerable to the worst impacts of COVID-19.

 Air pollution from fossil fuels, and its impact on our health, is worse than we thought.
 New research shows that premature deaths in America each year due to air pollution are nearly twice as high as previously understood.
 As many as 1 in 10 American deaths today is caused by air pollution.

 A price on carbon will put Americans back to work in well paid, stable, local jobs in clean energy and energy efficiency.
 An investment in clean energy today will lead to approximately 3 times as many jobs as an investment in fossil fuels.

 Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising price on carbon.
 They will not lose time or spend extra money trying to understand complicated new regulations and rules and incorporate them into their plans.